bhavyavanaja44/MoviePlayList/README.md

 # MoviePlayList
-A simple  movie play list android app using ODMB Search API.
+A simple  movie play list android app using ODMB  API.

 ## Features
-● Do search a movie name and render results in List View ● Select movies from the results to add to a playlist ● Confirm the list of movies they have selected in a Alert dialog
+● Do search a movie name and render results in List View

+● Select movies from the results to add to a playlist

+● Confirm the list of movies they have selected in a Alert dialog

 ## Architecture - MVVM